 Due to their wider scope of practice, Registered Nurses must complete a nursing degree from a state-approved college.
 However, RNs have options: they can pursue an associate degree in nursing (ADN) or a bachelor’s degree in nursing (BSN), depending on their readiness to commit to nursing school.
 While an ADN is the standard expectation for Registered Nurses, many choose to earn a BSN degree due for advanced job opportunities and earning potential in the field.
 To become licensed, Registered Nurses must also pass the national board exam, the NCLEX-RN, and complete any state-specific requirements.

-Goodwin College is an accredited nursing school in Connecticut, offering Associate, Bachelor’s, and Master’s degree programs in Nursing.
-To learn more about the nursing career paths available to you, call 800-889-3282 today.
+Goodwin University is an accredited nursing school in Connecticut, offering associate, bachelor’s, and master’s degree programs in Nursing.
+To learn more about the nursing career paths available to you, call 800-889-3282 or text 860-467-1511.

 Goodwin University is a nonprofit institution of higher education and is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).
 Goodwin University was founded in 1999, with the goal of serving a diverse student population with career-focused degree programs that lead to strong employment outcomes.